geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-06-19-Legacy-Outlook-versus-new-Outlook.md

 title:  "Legacy Outlook versus new Outlook"
 description: Microsoft Outlook has been the default mail client for M365 for years.
 What is this 'new Outlook', and how does it compare?
 date:   2024-06-19 06:58:04 +0100
-category: entra-id
+category: microsoft-365
-tags: entra-id technical-overview microsoft-365
+tags: workstation technical-overview microsoft-365
 comments_id: 31
 ---
 <h1>{{ page.title }}</h1>